jordanmswilliams/Portfolio/Portfolio_TODO.md

 36. About.html: fix Jordan pic to move up (off the bottom of the shape) and to the left a bit.
 37. About.html: add bullets to 'in my spare time' items
 40. Center links in header (drop down a little)
+51. change the view prototype button at the bottom of the case study to match the other Buttons
+49. logo round 3 is distorted
+50. Fix the images in the testing and prototyping section